-iOSDevCamp Contest, the Hackathon Show, and Rules iOS Apps – iPad, iPhone, iPod touch, and web apps are welcomed!
+iOSDevCamp Contest, the Hackathon Show, and Rules iOS Apps – iPad, iPhone, iPod touch, and web apps are welcome!

 As we gear up for iOSDevCamp, we want to repeat the success of previous years’ Hackathon Contests at iPadDevCamp and the prior iPhoneDevCamp and iOSDevCamp events, where many were presented during the Hackathon Show, some created by teams that had never met each other before the conference started.